 Changed and reaffirmed on March 4, 2016

-The Mercer Island school community embraces racial and ethnic diversity.
-Over time, many families from Africa, Asia, including the Indian subcontinent, the Middle East, Island Nations, Europe, Australia and Central and South America have been enrolling in and supporting the schools here on Mercer Island.
+The Mercer Island school community embraces diversity.
+Here, students from varied cultural and ethnic backgrounds study and grow up together.

-Students, who include Caucasians, Asians, Latinos, African-Americans, Native Americans and an increasing number with multiethnic and/or with multiracial backgrounds, are studying and growing up together.

-The recent changes in demographics encourage an “adaptive need” to ensure for all students irrespective of racial and ethnic differences: equity of educational opportunity; individual empowerment; and, equal and fair treatment.
+The District is committed to ensuring equity of educational opportunity, individual empowerment, and equal and fair treatment for all its students.

-The district also seeks to provide educational programs, which focus on critical thinking and personal narratives that are emotionally connecting, together with school environments that are inclusive, celebratory and respectful of our racial differences.
+The District also seeks to provide educational programs, which focus on critical thinking and personal narratives that are emotionally connecting, together with school environments that are inclusive, celebratory and respectful of our racial differences.

 There are other aspects of diversity that will be added as the District makes progress with its embrace of racial and ethnic diversity.